-Much of PSF's higher ed philanthropy goes to scholarship programs, but it has also funded endowed professorships and cancer research.
+Much of PSF's higher education philanthropy supports scholarship programs, but it has also funded endowed professorships and cancer research.

 Established by the widow of Grace Kelly, Princess of Monaco, the foundation gives higher ed funding to support individual students in dance, theater and film.